-Edith, now a woman of 54, began to mother a three-year-old and a five-year-old.
+Edith, now a woman of 54, began to mother a three-year-old and a fiveyear- old.
 She knew it wouldn't be easy.
 The girls had forgotten the little bit of English they knew.
 But they learned fast under Edith's care.
 Soon their pale faces grew plump, and the fear left their eyes.
-Edith had found a reason to live about loneliness.
-Still, Edith had her own problems.
+Edith had found a reason to live.

+Aiko wrote regularly, asking about her daughters.
+What games did Helen like to play?
+Did Marie cry a lot?
+Through Aiko's broken English, Edith could read intense loneliness.
+She herself certainly knew all about loneliness, Still, Edith had her own problems.
 It was especially difficult in those days to be both mother and wage-earner.
 Long hours at the factory left her tired and frail.
 Edith had to hire a woman to care for the girls while she was away.
 When she became ill, she wouldn't stop working, afraid of missing a day's pay.
 Finally, she came down with pneumonia and had to spend two weeks in hospital.